idra-lab/idra-lab.github.io/content/research/medical/index.md

 - [Davide Nardi](/author/davide-nardi/) - PhD Student
 - [Antonella Rech](/author/antonella-rech/) - PhD Student

 ## Publications and Events

-We actively participate in leading conferences and publish our findings in top-tier journals.
-Recent highlights include:

-## Publications and Events

 We actively participate in leading international conferences and publish our research in top-tier journals.
 Recent highlights include: